islom2202/single-page-developer-portfolio/README.md

   <use xlink:href="#github"></use>
 </svg>
 ~~~
-## 9. Regex - "https://regex101.com/" website for practicing your Regular Expression
+## 9. Regex
+ "https://regex101.com/" website for practicing your Regular Expression.
+To make it visibly appealing and understandable, please read md file in local VS-Code or some other platform.
 1. Reqular expressions start with '/' and end with '/'.
 For example this **/ninja/** will math this:
 -<p>
-<span style="background-color: yellow">ninja</span>ninja
+<mark>ninja</mark>ninja
 </p>

+#### 9.1.
+Global match
-2. Global match - is when we look for all elements with the same pattern we have defined.
+ is when we look for all elements with the same pattern we have defined.
 To make REGEX global we add letter **g** after **/** charachter.
 For example this **/ninja/g** will result in:
 -<p>
 <mark>ninja</mark><mark>ninja</mark>
 </p>

-3. REGEX by default is
+#### 9.2.
+REGEX by default is
-- **sensitive** which means it will match only the exact charchter with exact letters (capital or small letter).
+- case-**sensitive** which means it will match only the exact charchter with exact letters (capital or small letter).
 For example this **/ninja/g** will result in:
 -<p>
 <mark>ninja</mark>Ninja
 </p>